nrsyed/youtube-audio-matcher/README.md

 sub-section below) and added to an async database queue.

-If the user opted to add songs to the database, the fingerprinted files are passed to a function that uses the process pool to add each song and its fingerprints to the database in parallel.
+If the user opted to add songs to the database, the fingerprinted files are passed to a function that uses the process pool to add songs and their fingerprints to the database in parallel.

 Otherwise, if the user opted to match the input songs against the fingerprints already in the database, the songs are passed to a function that uses the process pool to query the database and determine if there's a match.
-This information is returned to the async match function, which returns all matches (if any) found with songs in the database.
+This information is returned to the async match function, which ultimately returns all matches (if any).

-By offloading I/O-heavy downloads to a thread pool and CPU-heavy fingerprinting and matching to other cores, we achieve a high-throughput system that can (depending on the system) process a large number of files quickly.
+By offloading I/O-heavy downloads to a thread pool and CPU-heavy fingerprinting and matching to other cores, we achieve a high-throughput system that can process a large number of files quickly.

 ## Audio fingerprinting